SumoLogic/sumologic-documentation/docs/cloud-siem/cse-rules/write-match-rule.md

 This topic has information about the Match rules and how to create them in the CSE UI.

 :::tip
-If you are new to writing rules, see [About CSE Rules](01_About_CSE_Rules.md "About CSE Rules") for information about rule expressions and other rule options.
+If you are new to writing rules, see [About CSE Rules](about-cse-rules.md for information about rule expressions and other rule options.
 :::

 ## About Match rules